alireza787b/mavsdk_drone_show/README.md

 **New Features:**

 - Implemented React GUI for real-time swarm monitoring
-- Automated PX4 Docker environment startup and configuration
+- Automated PX4 Docker and virtual machine environment startup and configuration
+- Automized scenario with startup scripts both for SITL environment and Real Drone Hardware
 - Optimized codebase and fixed bugs
 - Added documentation